heyheys/Content-based-DNN-Recommender/README.md

 # Content-based-DNN-Recommender

+The methodology is proposed by Coursera course - Recommendation Systems with TensorFlow on GCP.
+The code is provided by Kylie Fu.

 The goal of this project is to recommend an article for a visitor to the site.
 The information of current content -- content ID, category (news, lifestyle, etc.), title, author, date -- are used to predict the next content for the user.

 Input variables: